How men's work is helping reclaim the rite of passage modern life took away

 What replaced the rite of passage?
 For most men, a loose collection of milestones with no real container around them: getting a driver's licence, finishing school, leaving home, first job, first drink.
 These things mark time but they don't signify real transformation.
 Nobody witnesses them in any meaningful way.
 Nobody says: we see you, you are one of us now, go forward as a man.

 The result is what the psychologist Robert Bly called "soft males" — men who are educated, well-meaning, and functional, but who have never been genuinely initiated into their own depth.
-In his landmark work Iron John, Bly used the Grimm fairy tale of the Wild Man (Bly's Iron John), a powerful, instinctual figure buried beneath the waters, as a metaphor for what modern men have lost access to: not aggression or dominance, but a deep, grounded masculine energy that can only be reached through initiation.
+In his landmark work Iron John, Bly used the Grimm fairy tale of the Wild Man as a metaphor for what modern men have lost access to: not aggression or dominance, but a deep, grounded masculine energy that can only be reached through initiation.
 The Wildman is not the savage.
 He is the initiated man's connection to something ancient and alive in himself.

-Underlying all of these archetypal figures is a body of thought that stretches back to Carl Jung's concept of archetypes: universal patterns of the psyche that live in the collective unconscious and shape how we develop as human beings.
-Joseph Campbell mapped one of the most important of these patterns: the hero's journey, with its now-familiar arc of separation, ordeal, and return, the same structure found in virtually every initiation rite across human cultures.
+Underlying all of these archetypal figures is Carl Jung's concept of archetypes: universal patterns of the psyche that live in the collective unconscious and shape how we develop as human beings.
+Joseph Campbell mapped one of the most important: the hero's journey, with its arc of separation, ordeal, and return — the same structure found in virtually every initiation rite across human cultures.

-Building on Jung, the psychologists Robert Moore and Douglas Gillette identified four core masculine archetypes, the King, Warrior, Magician, and Lover.
-They argued that uninitiated men don't access the mature forms of these energies.
+Building on Jung, Robert Moore and Douglas Gillette identified four core masculine archetypes — the King, Warrior, Magician, and Lover — and argued that uninitiated men don't access their mature forms.
 Instead they live in their shadows: the tyrant, the sadist, the trickster, the addict.
-The rite of passage, in their framework, is what moves a man from the boy psychology of the shadow into the mature expression of each archetype.
-Mature men exhibit grounded power, directed strength, deep knowledge, and embodied passion.
+The rite of passage is what moves a man from boy psychology into the mature expression of each archetype: grounded power, directed strength, deep knowledge, and embodied passion.

 The fire and the circle

 Also lost along the way to modernity was something simpler and older than any formal ceremony: the gathering of men around a fire.
 Sitting around a fire naturally enforces a circular arrangement, with every man equal, every face visible, and a shared focal point at the centre.
-For most of human history, this was where important transmission, and transformation, happened.
+For most of human history, this was where important transmission — and transformation — happened.
 Where older men told stories, shared hard-won wisdom and survival skills, and younger men listened and learned what it meant to navigate life as a man.
-The fire was not incidental, but was the container that made deep sharing possible.
+The fire was not incidental.
 Something about the circle, the darkness, the warmth, and the hypnotic quality of flames creates an openness that is difficult to replicate indoors.
 It connects us to nature, wisens the tongue, and lends profundity to the storytelling.
-And in the gaps between words, silence was there, doing its own profound work.
-Not the uncomfortable silence of men who don't know what to say, but the deep, settling silence of men who are truly present with each other.
-That quality of silence is something men's groups still cultivate today, recognising it as a sign of safety and depth rather than awkwardness.
+And in the gaps between words, silence was there, doing its own profound work — not the uncomfortable silence of men who don't know what to say, but the deep, settling silence of men who are truly present with each other.

-It is, therefore, no coincidence that some of the most powerful men's group gatherings in modern times still happen outside, in circle around a fire.
-This is a deliberate reaching back toward something ancient and proven, a practice as old as time, something the body recognises even when the mind has forgotten it.
-It is here, in the circle and around the fire, that the Green Man feels less like a mythic figure and more like a living presence, with men reconnecting to each other and to the natural world, dissolving the isolation of modern life, if only for an evening.
+It is no coincidence that some of the most powerful men's group gatherings still happen outside, in circle around a fire — a deliberate reaching back toward something ancient and proven, something the body recognises even when the mind has forgotten it.

 The role of elders, and their absence